Titanic 107th Anniversary: Seven Things You Didn’t Know About The Luxury Ship’s Doomed Maiden Voyage

 One of the Titanic survivors was 22-year-old silent film actress Dorothy Gibson.
 Within a month of her rescue from the sinking ship, Gibson’s boyfriend Jules Brulatour released the film Saved From the Titanic, which starred the actress in a fictionalized version of the tragedy.
 According to The Los Angeles Times, Gibson even wore the same white silk evening dress in which she abandoned the sinking ship.
 The only known prints of the film were destroyed a few years later in a fire.

-Third class passengers had an unheard of perk
+Third class passengers had an unheard-of perk

 While many stories have been recounted of the luxurious first-class amenities on Titanic, the third class accommodations weren’t bad compared to other ships of the era.
-BBC.com notes that there was a “general room” for the third class passengers to socialize in, and it included a piano.
+BBC notes that there was a “general room” for the third class passengers to socialize in, and it included a piano.
 Third class passengers also had their own dining room in which they were served rice soup, biscuits, roast beef, and fruit.
-While that menu pales in comparison to the high-end dishes served in first class, it should be noted that one most other ships, third class passengers were expected to bring their own food to last for the entire journey.
+While that menu pales in comparison to the high-end dishes served in first class, it should be noted that on most other ships, third class passengers were expected to bring their own food to last for the entire journey.

 The last remaining survivor of the Titanic died 97 years after the tragedy.

-Millvina Dean was only nine weeks old and the youngest passenger on the ship when she was put on a lifeboat and saved as Titanic went down.
+Millvina Dean was only 9 weeks old and the youngest passenger on the ship when she was put on a lifeboat and saved as Titanic went down.
 According to The Guardian, Dean’s death in 2009 at age 97 came one month after Titanic stars Leonardo DiCaprio and Kate Winslet donated money to help pay for her nursing home expenses after being approached by a charity.
 The Oscar-winning film’s director James Cameron has also made a donation.

 An English biscuit from a Titanic lifeboat survival kit survived more than 100 years.